 Safe storage means:

 - firearms are locked up with a safe storage device, and

 - firearms are stored separately from ammunition, which is also locked up

-If someone at risk has access to firearms, you'll want to know how the firearms are stored and consider together with the patient if changes to the firearm storage practices could reduce risk.
+If someone at risk has access to firearms, you'll want to know whether the firearms are stored such that they are inaccessible to those who shouldn't have access.
+Consider together with the patient if changes to the firearm storage practices could reduce risk.